vgmdj/gb2260/README.md

 - 198112	http://www.mca.gov.cn/article/sj/tjbz/a/201713/201708041004.html
 - 198012	http://www.mca.gov.cn/article/sj/tjbz/a/201713/201708040959.html

-# the src file dir
+## the src file dir
-- data
+- data/

-# the go file dir
+## the go file dir
-- gbdata
+- gbdata/

-# customize
+## customize
-you can modify the generate.go to create your own format
+you can modify the __generate.go__ to create your own format

 # tsv file generate script
 https://github.com/cn/GB2260
+you can midify the sources.tsv and use `make` to generate the src data

 # usage
-if you use golang as your language, you can use https://github.com/vgmdj/utils directly
+if you use golang as your language, you can use https://github.com/vgmdj/utils as your parsing package directly

 ```
 package main